Generated Architecture

 Example: Generated Operation Function

-Each operation function is strongly typed and uses Zod schemas for input/output validation.
+Each operation function is strongly typed and validates responses through the Standard Schema contract.
 Example signature:

 import { GetPetByIdRequest, GetPetByIdResponse } from "./schemas";